Clarithromycin, 500 mg 7 pcs

 Atazanavir

-Clarithromycin and atazanavir are both CYP3A substrates and inhibitors.
+Clarithromycin and atazanavir are both substrates and inhibitors of CYP3A.
 There is evidence of a bidirectional interaction between these drugs.
-Co-administration of clarithromycin (500 mg twice daily) and atazanavir (400 mg once daily) may result in a two-fold increase in exposure of clarithromycin and a 70% decrease in 14-OH clarithromycin, with a 28% increase in AUC of atazanavir.
-Due to the wide therapeutic range of clarithromycin, no dose reduction is required in patients with normal renal function.
-In patients with moderate renal impairment (creatinine clearance 30-60 ml/min) the dose of clarithromycin should be reduced by 50%.
-In patients with CKR less than 30 ml/min, the clarithromycin dose should be reduced by 75% using an appropriate clarithromycin dosage form.
-Clarithromycin in doses greater than 1000 mg per day should not be coadministered with protease inhibitors.
+Coadministration of clarithromycin (500 mg twice daily) and atazanavir (400 mg once daily) may result in a twofold increase in clarithromycin exposure and a 70% decrease in 14-OH-clarithromycin levels, with a 28% increase in atazanavir AUC.
+Due to the wide therapeutic range of clarithromycin, dose reduction is not required in patients with normal renal function.
+In patients with moderate renal failure (creatinine clearance 30-60 ml/min), the dose of clarithromycin should be reduced by 50%.
+In patients with CC less than 30 ml/min, the dose of clarithromycin should be reduced by 75% using the appropriate dosage form of clarithromycin.
+Clarithromycin in doses exceeding 1000 mg per day should not be co-administered with protease inhibitors.

-Care should be taken with clarithromycin and slow calcium channel blockers that are metabolized by CYP3A4 (e.g.: verapamil, amlodipine, diltiazem) simultaneously because of the risk of arterial hypotension.
-Plasma concentrations of clarithromycin, as well as of “slow” calcium channel blockers may increase with concomitant use.
-Arterial hypotension, bradyarrhythmia and lactoacidosis are possible with concomitant use of clarithromycin and verapamil.
+When using clarithromycin simultaneously with blockers of “slow” calcium channels that are metabolized by the CYP3A4 isoenzyme (for example: verapamil, amlodipine, diltiazem), caution should be exercised as there is a risk of arterial hypotension.
+Plasma concentrations of clarithromycin, as well as slow calcium channel blockers, may increase with simultaneous use.
+Arterial hypotension, bradyarrhythmia and lactic acidosis are possible when taking clarithromycin and verapamil simultaneously.

 Itraconazole

-Clarithromycin and itraconazole are substrates and inhibitors of CYP3A isoenzyme, which determines the bidirectional interaction of the drugs.
-Clarithromycin may increase the plasma concentration of itraconazole, while itraconazole may increase the plasma concentration of clarithromycin.
-Patients taking itraconazole and clarithromycin concomitantly should be carefully examined for symptoms of increased or prolonged duration of pharmacological effects of these drugs.
+Clarithromycin and itraconazole are substrates and inhibitors of the CYP3A isoenzyme, which determines the bidirectional interaction of the drugs.
+Clarithromycin may increase plasma concentrations of itraconazole, while itraconazole may increase plasma concentrations of clarithromycin.
+Patients taking itraconazole and clarithromycin concomitantly should be closely monitored for symptoms of increased or prolonged pharmacological effects of these drugs.

 Saquinavir

-Clarithromycin and saquinavir are substrates and inhibitors of CYP3A isoenzyme, which determines the bidirectional interaction of the drugs.
-Co-administration of clarithromycin (500 mg 2 times daily) and saquinavir (in soft gelatin capsules, 1200 mg 3 times daily) may increase AUC and Cs of saquinavir by 177 and 187%, and of clarithromycin – by 40%.
-No dose adjustments are required when these two drugs are used together for a limited time and in the doses/compounds indicated above.
-The results of drug interaction studies with saquinavir monotherapy may not correspond to the effects observed with saquinavir/ritonavir therapy.
-The potential effects of ritonavir on clarithromycin should be considered when taking saquinavir together with ritonavir.
+Clarithromycin and saquinavir are substrates and inhibitors of the CYP3A isoenzyme, which determines the bidirectional interaction of the drugs.
+With simultaneous use of clarithromycin (500 mg 2 times a day) and saquinavir (soft gelatin capsules, 1200 mg 3 times a day), the AUC and Css of saquinavir may increase by 177% and 187%, and clarithromycin by 40%.
+When these two drugs are used together for a limited time and in the doses/formulations indicated above, no dose adjustment is required.
+The results of drug interaction studies with saquinavir monotherapy may not be consistent with the effects observed with saquinavir/ritonavir therapy.
+When taking saquinavir with ritonavir, the potential effect of ritonavir on clarithromycin should be considered.

 Darunavir